jat255/PackageMate/README.md

-# Self-hosted package tracking

 ![animated demo of the client application](img/demo.gif)
+<p align="center"><em>PackageMate: Self-hosted package tracking!</em></p>

 This is a simple app using MongoDB, Express.js, React, and Node to allow a user to create _package_ records and fetch their status from the carriers' APIs (or scraping, sometimes).

-**Note:** This app was made as a learning experience, so it certainly has some roughness around the edges, and I'm not responsible if it causes your package to burst into flames...
+**Note:** This app was made as a full-stack app learning experience, so it certainly has some roughness around the edges, and I'm not responsible if it causes your packages to burst into flames...

 It requires access to the carriers' API tools, which differs a bit for each carrier.
 The following links have more information on how to create accounts and get credentials.